alanseb92/alanseb92/README.md

 My job is to help you collect and organize data so it can then be analyzed to produce useful information for your business.

 🧠what I'm doing at this moment?
-I'm working as a Clinical Biochemist in a Sanatorium, learning wwith clinical cases and my patients In my free time, I spend it learning Big Data.
+I'm working as a Clinical Biochemist in a Sanatorium, learning with clinical cases and my patients In my free time, I spend it learning Big Data.